kampro/kampro.github.io/_drafts/defer.md

 ### How does `defer` work?

-The statement allows to execute instructions inside `defer` when our program leaves a scope where `defer` is.
+The statement allows executing instructions inside `defer` when our program leaves a scope where `defer` is.
 In the simple words, instructions from `defer` will be executed when a program goes out of a block (a zone between `{``}`). `defer` is used very often in companion with `guard`.
 Let's go to the example.
-For the purposes of the post, I made a simple class which is supposed to simulate a communication with a remote server.
+For the purposes of the post, I made a simple class which is supposed to simulate communication with a remote server.

 {% highlight swift %}
 class Connection {